doetlingerlukas/parallel-systems/assignment02/README.md

 Our solution was inspired by the following approach: https://people.sc.fsu.edu/~jburkardt/c_src/heat_mpi/heat_mpi.html

-### Parallelization strategy

-We split the problem size `N` between all ranks.
-Therefore we get a different area of the 1D room for each of the ranks.
-When computing the heat distribution, each rank needs to know the values at it's left and right border, for every timestamp ìn `T`.

-Before entering the temp-calculation for a timestamp, a rank uses **no-blocking** mpi-send to give it's neighbours the values which they need to know (i.e., rank3 would send it's first value to rank2 and it's last to rank5).
-To obtain a value from another ranks area, we use **blocking** mpi-recieve.

-At the end, **blocking** mpi-send and -recieve are used to send all areas to the main rank.

 ### Tasks

 - A sequential implementation of a 1-D heat stencil is available in [heat_stencil_1D_seq.c](heat_stencil_1D/heat_stencil_1D_seq.c).
 Read the code and make sure you understand what happens.
 See the Wikipedia article on [Stencil Codes](https://en.wikipedia.org/wiki/Stencil_code) for more information.